 How to pick an Acorn Squash

 - Once the Acorn squash turns dark green, they’re ripe.
 It’s not uncommon to have yellow or orange coloring on acorn squash.
-That’s generally the side that was laying on the ground.
+That’s generally the side that was lying on the ground.
 As long as it doesn’t have soft spots, it’s still fine to use.

 - If the skin is glossy, it’s immature and wasn’t ready to be picked.
 Choose a dull-skinned acorn squash.